JeremyAnsel/xwa_hooks/xwa_hook_interdictor/zip/readme.txt

 Suppose that the craft is "FlightModels\[Model].opt".

-To enable the interdictor feature, create a file named "FlightModels\[Model]Interdictor.txt".
+To enable the interdictor feature, create a file named "FlightModels\[Model]Interdictor.txt" or create a section named "[Interdictor]" in "FlightModels\[Model].ini".
 The format is:
 IsInterdictor = 1
 or